persman96/katacoda-scenarios/dhall/step4.md

 Dhall allows for the usage of functions.
-These are written as anonymous function and take this form:
+These are written as anonymous function (lambda) and take this form:

 `\(inputName : inputType) -> output`

-The language also supports for nesting of functions.
+The language also supports for nesting of functions (higher ordered functions).

 `\(inputName : inputType) -> \(inputName : inputType) -> output`
 ```